-At Australia Dental Burpengary, we understand that you find dentistry stressful so our whole philosophy is geared towards making your dental experience as pleasant as possible.
+At Australia Dental Burpengary, we understand that you may find dentistry stressful, so our whole philosophy is geared towards making your dental experience as pleasant as possible.
 It is very common for people who are afraid to put off seeking care.
 Often, those are the patients who are most in need of treatment.

 Sometimes, patients are embarrassed and reluctant to discuss their problems.
-The dentists and staff at Australia Dental Burpengary are sensitive to those issues and during treatment strive to build your confidence and lower your stress.
-We know that many people suffer some degree of dental phobia so we provide a caring, comforting environment.
+The dentists and staff at Australia Dental Burpengary are sensitive to those issues and strive to build your confidence and lower your stress.
+We know that many people suffer some degree of dental phobia, so we provide a caring, comforting environment.
 We strive to alleviate fear and work with you to keep your teeth and mouth healthy, and looking good for life.

 People are often reluctant to visit a dentist for a variety of reasons.
-You may be embarrassed by the condition of your teeth or gums but we are here to make even the worst mouths look and feel good… so never be embarrassed to come for a consultation.
+You may be embarrassed by the condition of your teeth or gums, but we are here to make even the worst mouths look and feel good… so never be embarrassed to come for a consultation.